 Testing a GDI Injector

-The analysis of the waveform of the injectors allows us to read how the injector is operating through an oscilloscope.
-Each Injector’s current waveform has a few points of interest.
+The analysis of the waveform of the fuel injectors allows us to read how the injector is operating through an oscilloscope.
+Each fuel injector’s current waveform has a few points of interest.

 One is the injector turn-on point.
 This turn-on point can go as high as 12 amps.
 This all depends on fuel demands of the particular engine conditions.
 The turn on current value will change according to demand.
 You also need to remember that a GDI open event is much faster than a standard port injection at about 0.04 to 5 milli seconds.
 Standard PFI has an injector lag time of around .5 to 15 (or higher) milli seconds.

-Testing a GDI Injector PROPERLY is no easy mater due to the fact that their operating conditions of of current voltage and pressure are ALWAYS changing.
+Testing a GDI Fuel Injector PROPERLY is no easy mater due to the fact that their operating conditions of of current voltage and pressure are ALWAYS changing.
 By running an injector in it’s actual conditions is the ONLY way to properly test the condition of the injector.
-An electrical and pressure “stress test” is required to get the injector ready for testing.
-Injectors do not fail when initially tested, they fail under “heat”, which can not be replicated without running under the operating conditions.
+We apply a “stress test” to get the fuel injector ready for testing.
+GDI Fuel injectors don’t fail unless they are in conditions replicating their operating conditions.
+Many times not until they are under heat.

 Companies using a standard port injection machine 100% absolutely CAN NOT do this.
 Because they can’t, they claim they can see the spray pattern better at low pressures and at static flow.
 THIS IS FALSE.
 If you were in the injector business and couldn’t test under actual operating conditions, would you come up with a believable “Excuse” (We will call it), or would you just miss out on all that business?
 Unfortunately many many places decide to tell their customers this “Excuse”.